cambridge-ceu/cambridge-ceu.github.io/docs/about.md

 or the icon at the bottom of this page.

-The topics covers but is not limited to the multi-omics analysis.
+The topics cover but are not limited to the multi-omics analysis.